IN-CORE/incore-docs/manual_jb/content/analyses/wfn_functionality.md

-# Water facility network functionality
+# Water network functionality

 **Description**

-This analysis computes the functionality of water facility networks.
+This analysis computes the functionality of water networks.

 The computation uses inputs from Monte Carlo failure analysis using water facility damage information, as well as pipeline functionality data to determine the functionality probability and failure states for a corresponding water